jeanmamelo/zenvia-jokenpo-challenge/README.md

 ### If you want to run the unit tests
 - Add JUnit 5.4.2 to your classpath.
 - Go to src/test.
-- Run the JokenpoTest class inside JokenpoTest.java to execute the unit tests.
+- Run the JokenpoTest class inside JokenpoTest.java.